chaoss/community/media-and-outreach/chaosscast.md

 * What decisions do you make based on these metrics?
 * What tools do you use for the metrics?
 * Who else sees these metrics and how are the metrics integrated in your workflows?
-* "what amazing thing did you do?", "what was the community like before it happened?"
-"When did you realize something needed to change?" "how did you go about getting the thing done?" "what was the end result?" “why dos what you did matter to the listener’s communities?” “what advice do you have to make doing the same thing easier?”
+* "what amazing thing did you do?", "what was the community like before it happened?" "when did you realize something needed to change?" "how did you go about getting the thing done?" "what was the end result?" “why dos what you did matter to the listener’s communities?” “what advice do you have to make doing the same thing easier?”
 * What are your hopes for CHAOSS in the future?

 ## 🕙 Automation